 Skip to main content

-Determine proper size
+Determine proper size of piping

-Proper sizing of the pipe is important so that each gas appliance receives enough gas to perform properly.
-Each appliance has a minimum input demand in BTUs per hour.
-The chart below gives some examples of typical BTU demands.
-Look at the chart on the back of this insert to assist you in determining the proper pipe size for your job.
-To convert from BTUs to cubic feet per hour divide BTU by 1100 (example: 50,000 BTU by 1100 = 45.45 cubic feet of gas per hour).
-See the example on the back of this insert to help further illustrate this.
-To get BTU from cubic feet, multiply cubic x feet 1100 (45.45 cubic feet x 1100 = 50,000 BTU.)
+The chart immediately below gives some examples of typical BTU demands.
+Use the pipe sizing chart provided above to assist you in determining the proper pipe size for your job.
+To convert from BTUs to cubic feet per hour, divide BTU by 1100 (example: 50,000 BTU by 1100 = 45.45 cubic feet of gas per hour).
+To get BTU from cubic feet, multiply cubic feet x 1100 (45.45 cubic feet x 1100 = 50,000 BTU.)
+See the example problem following the BTU table to show you how you use the sizing chart.

 Minimum demand of typical gas appliances in BTUs per hour

-Appliance Demand in BTU/hour
+Applicance Demand in BTU/hour

 Barbecue (residential) 40,000